CodeIsaMystic/CodeIsaMystic/README.md

 ## Designing things

 Reading Design, having a nice user experience, think clean, pure and efficient!
+Customizing and Optimizing layouts is a really great challenge.
+Defining "Blocks, Elements, Components" needs to be clearly visualized.
 Defining patterns in a really great way to.
-Defining "Blocks, Elements, Components" needs to be clearly visualized.
-Customizing and Optimizing layouts is a really great challenge.
-That's so gratifying using the richness and the mix of patterns which are so different from each other.
+That's so gratifying to play around with the mix of patterns which are so different and starting manipulate.

-I really love the principals of Design Systems, files architecture organization, CSS's B.E.M Approach or some other notions of designing websites attempting to have in mind a great idea of a visual.
+I really love the principals of Design Systems, files architecture organization, CSS's B.E.M approach or some other notions of designing websites attempting to have in mind a great idea of a visual.

 Designs also must have to consider all the importance of accessibility and must be rich of content.

 ## Focusing the products

 Some coders just love programming, just think in terms of "algo".
-They're going deeper on the program, for sure, making a bad ugly bootsrap UI ;) just to make it works and that's fine, we just need advanced programs!
+They're going deeper on the program, for sure, making a bad ugly bootsrap UI ;) just to make it works and that's fine, we just need advanced stuffs!
 I'm just not following this way...
-I need to think the utility of my job is fully related with the User Experience they could have with the product.
-And even I have to go slowly in terms of programs, I just want my product is a kind of well design, "clean code", complete and my program simply efficient.
+I need to think the utility of my work is fully related with the User Experience they could have with the product.
+And even I have to go slowly in terms of programs, I just want my product is a kind of well design, "clean code", complete and simply efficient.

 I cannot develop a software without thinking the potentials issues we could encounter globally.
 I have to looking at a problem in a User Experience focus, that's my way to do.
 I just make the product primordial.